draconisPW/PWMAngband/docs/dungeon.rst

 your character using a Scroll of Life (note that you still lose half of your experience when resurrecting this way); finally, you may decide to discard your dead character and start a new one (which is probably the best thing to do when your character is still low level).
+In that case, a tombstone showing information about your character will be displayed.
+You are also permitted to get a record of your character, and all your equipment (identified) either on the screen or in a file.